 How to Get to Rottnest Island

-The first thing you need to do when you’re planning a Rottnest day trip is to book your transport to the island.
-Rottnest Island is just 10km or 11 miles off the coast and can be reached by ferry or with a tour company.
+The first thing you need to do when planning a Rottnest day trip is to book your transport to the island.
+Rottnest Island is just 10km or 11 miles off the coast and can be reached by ferry or tour.

 Ferries depart from Fremantle, Hillary’s Boat Harbour, and Perth City.
 They take between 45 and 90 minutes to reach the island, depending on where you leave from.